West Virginia Medical Practice Act

 (3) Demonstrates to the board’s satisfaction that the applicant:

-(B) Is physically and mentally capable of engaging in the practice of podiatric medicine and surgery;
+(A) Is physically and mentally capable of engaging in the practice of podiatric medicine and surgery;

-(C) Has graduated and received the degree of doctor of podiatric medicine or its equivalent from a school of podiatric medicine approved by the Council of Podiatric Medical Education or by the board;
+(B) Has graduated and received the degree of doctor of podiatric medicine or its equivalent from a school of podiatric medicine approved by the Council of Podiatric Medical Education or by the board;

-(F) Meets any other reasonable criteria for licensure set forth in this article or in legislative rules promulgated by the board.
+(E) Meets any other reasonable criteria for licensure set forth in this article or in legislative rules promulgated by the board.

-(g) Personal interviews by board members of all applicants are not required.
-An applicant for a license may be required by the board, in its discretion, to appear for a personal interview and may be required to produce original documents for review by the board.
+(f) An applicant for a license may be required by the board, in its discretion, to appear for a personal interview and may be required to produce original documents for review by the board.

-(k) The board need not reject a candidate for a nonmaterial technical or administrative error or omission in the application process that is unrelated to the candidate’s professional qualifications as long as there is sufficient information available to the board to determine the eligibility and qualifications of the candidate for licensure.
+(j) The board need not reject a candidate for a nonmaterial technical or administrative error or omission in the application process that is unrelated to the candidate’s professional qualifications as long as there is sufficient information available to the board to determine the eligibility and qualifications of the candidate for licensure.

 §30-3-10a.
 Special volunteer medical license; civil immunity for voluntary services rendered to indigents.